Footing vs Foundation: Key Structural Differences Every Builder Should Know

 What Is A Footing?

-These concrete footings transfer the building's weight across a wider area of soil.
-This prevents the structure from sinking or settling unevenly.
+These concrete footings are designed to take the building’s weight and transfer it over a bigger patch of soil.
+It’s what stops the whole structure from just sinking into the ground or settling in a weird, uneven way.

 Common Applications